WHISTLEBLOWER POLICY

 Jawun encourages you to seek independent legal advice about any compensation or other remedies that may be available to you.

-(1) Jawun will assess a report as soon as practicable after it has been made to the Eligible Recipient to determine if it is Reportable Wrongdoing.
+Jawun senior management will assess a report as soon as practicable after it has been provided to determine if it is Reportable Wrongdoing.

-(6) Jawun will ensure that, provided the report was not made anonymously, the Protected Whistleblower is kept informed of the outcomes of the investigation.
+If you have provided contact details or set up a secure FairCall postbox, Jawun will keep you informed of the outcomes of the investigation.
 This is subject to the privacy concerns of those against whom allegations have been made.

-(7) If the Protected Whistleblower is not an employee of Jawun, the Protected Whistleblower will be kept informed of the investigative outcomes after agreeing in writing to maintain confidentiality in relation to any information provided to them regarding the disclosure made by them.
+If the Protected Whistleblower is not an employee of Jawun, the Protected Whistleblower will be kept informed of the investigative outcomes after agreeing in Writing to maintain confidentiality in relation to any Information provided to them regarding the disclosure made by them.

 If you are not satisfied with the outcome of an investigation, you can: